Hiatal Hernia Treatment

 What is Treatment for Hiatal Hernia?

-Treatment for hiatal hernia can be done successfully with a minimally invasive hernia operation.
-With robot-assisted surgery, the hernia surgeon at Northern Westchester hospital can effectively repair the diaphragm, using the smallest of incisions.
+Hiatal hernia treatment can be done successfully with a minimally invasive hernia operation.
+With robot-assisted hernia surgery, the hernia surgeon at Northern Westchester hospital can effectively repair the diaphragm, using the smallest of incisions.

 Hiatal Hernia Symptoms

 A person with hiatal hernia can be asymptomatic (showing no symptoms), or the person may have any of these symptoms:

 - Shortness of breath

 Robotic Hiatal Hernia Surgery

 Using the da Vinci Surgical System®, your thoracic surgeon performs a robotic hernia repair.
 The da Vinci surgery robot is the most advanced minimally invasive surgery technology, giving the hernia surgeon enhanced visualization and precision to perform the hernia surgery.
 With da Vinci robotic hernia surgery there is minimal blood-loss, less risk of infection, and quicker recovery.

 To learn more about hiatal hernia treatment at NWH Robotic Surgery Program, please call us at (914) 666-1766 or request hiatal hernia treatment information online.